WilliamVo2/recipe-app-using-api/README.md

-# recipe-app-using-api
 Recipe App Using API
 An app to find the best recipe using API!
 Features:
-	Register, log in, and log out as a user
+	Register, log in, and log out as a user.
-	Create and change user image
+	Create and change user image.
-	View food recipes and reviews
+	View food recipes and reviews.
-	Create, delete, and edit food recipes review
+	Create, delete, and edit food recipes review.
-	Create, delete, and edit food recipes
+	Create, delete, and edit food recipes.
-	Upvote and downvote review
+	Upvote and downvote review.
 To set up:
-	Git clone repository
+	Git clone repository.
-	Add .env in server with online UUID generate key create the database by run : createdb recipe-app-using-api_development
+	Set up .env based on .env.example. this will require you have an AWS.
-	Run: yarn install
+	Run yarn install
-               cd server
+	Run createdb recipe-app-using-api_development
-               yarn run migrate:latest
+	Navigate to the app root directory, run: yarn migrate:latest
-               yarn run db:seed
+		yarn db:seed
-               cd ..
-               yarn run dev
-	Go to localhost:3000 in the chrome browser to see the app.
+	Navigate to the app root directory and run yarn dev Go to localhost:3000 in a broser to see the app.
-  Go to "/search" to see implement of the list Recipe with the seach key "chickens" ingredient.
+Creator:

-Author:  William Vo
+	William Vo
+Technologies used:
+	Front End: ReactJS, Sass, HTML.
+	Back End: NodeJS, Express, Objection, Knex.